Executive Director

 Amanda Hester

-Amanda is native to upstate New York but has lived in Alaska, Florida, Nevada, Tennessee, and of course, beautiful Park County, Montana.
+While native to upstate New York, Amanda lived in beautiful Park County, Montana for many years before relocating to northeastern Tennessee with her husband and daughter.
 She pursued her love for the outdoors through higher education and holds a B.S. in Environmental Science & Planning.
 She has a strong operations background having held management positions in both the federal government and the financial industry, and previously served in the role of Office and Finance Coordinator with PCCF.
 Her recent experience includes a focus on nonprofit project management and operations consulting.
-She is honored to be returning to PCCF as Operations Manager, giving her the ability to continue to serve a community she cares for deeply.
+She is honored to return to PCCF as Operations Manager, giving her the ability to continue to serve a community she cares for deeply.

 Contact Amanda: operations@pccf-montana.org